marcello505/pacman-vs-ghosts/README.md

+# FORK INFO
+This fork was made in order to create and test a Q-learning bot that can play pac-man.
+This was done for an AI course for my school and won't be contributed to any further.\
+-Marcello505

+# Original Description
-# Pacman vs Ghosts Simulator v6.2
+## Pacman vs Ghosts Simulator v6.2

 A Java implementation of the game [Ms. Pac-Man](https://en.wikipedia.org/wiki/Ms._Pac-Man) for the *Ms Pac-Man vs Ghosts Competition* that ran in 2011-2012.
 The code is written by [Philipp Rohlfshagen](https://www.linkedin.com/in/philipp-rohlfshagen-6b602219) based on earlier implementations of the game by [Simon Lucas](http://dces.essex.ac.uk/staff/lucas/) and [David Robles](https://www.linkedin.com/in/drobles).

-# Run Software
+## Run Software

 ##1.
 Download